edgarsi/redis-module-shm/README.md

 Server side: `redis-server --loadmodule module-shm.so`

 Client side: It's all the same [hiredis](https://github.com/redis/hiredis) you're used to using.
 Latency has its tradeoffs - to achieve maximum latency, a single thread is working at 100% load, actively reading for changes in memory.
-So, you must first understand this, and confirm latency is important for you, by calling: `asdfasdf`
+So, you must first understand this (see more at [#Performance](#performance) section below), and confirm latency is important for you, by calling: `asdfasdf`
 TODO

 ### How does it work?

 This code all relies on Linux, GCC and x86.
-I'm not even trying to investigate other platforms or compilers, as each is like a unicorn in this field - amazingly unique, complex, entwined in mysterious behaviours.
+I'm not even trying to investigate other platforms or compilers, as each is like a unicorn in this field - amazingly unique, complex, sometimes entwined in mysterious behaviours.
 Linux & GCC & x86 is the most popular combo.
 * Linux shared memory - makes the communication possible.
 There are 2 FIFOs - one for each direction of communication.
 They are circular buffers of chars, nothing more.
 * GCC atomics - allows avoiding relatively heavy synchronization mechanisms.
 Forcing the compiler and CPU do things in order with [memory barriers](https://gcc.gnu.org/onlinedocs/gcc-4.4.0/gcc/Atomic-Builtins.html), and using TODO to avoid partial memory write/read nastiness.
 * GCC volatile - avoids optimization dropping "unneeded" reads/writes.
 GCC sanely assumes no outsider is able to modify the memory the code accesses, but the shared memory does exactly that.
 Using `volatile` drops the GCC assumption.